plokhotnyuk/rtree2d/README.md

 Also, there is an ability to run benchmarks and visualize results with a `charts` command.
 It adds `-rf` and `-rff` options to all passes options and supply them to `jmh:run` task, then group results per benchmark and plot main score series to separated images.
-Here is an example how it can be called for specified version of JVM, value of thw `overlap` parameter, and patterns of benchmark names:
+Here is an example how it can be called for specified version of JVM, value of the `overlap` parameter, and patterns of benchmark names:

 ```sh